gvwilson/sensibleadventures/booksters-apprentice.md

 "Oh saints," Erileine whispered.
 She grabbed her father's sleeve.
 "It's banefire!
 Paere, it's banefire!"

-"It most certainly is," Thomas said through gritted teeth.
-The *Presumption* heeled and slowed.
+"It most certainly is," Thomas said.
+The patterns on his jacket swirled madly.
+"I *know*," he added under his breath.
+"Just give me a moment."

 "What are you doing?"
 Gaeston asked as the boat drifted closer to the mountain.

-"Letting you off," the magician replied shortly.
+"Letting you off," the magician replied without taking his eyes off the approaching mountainside.

 "What?!"

 *Whoomp!* Another burst of fire lit the sky above them.
-A moment later, the acrid tang of burning pine caught inside Erileine's throat.
+The acrid tang of burning pine caught inside Erileine's throat.

-"I said, I'm letting… you… *off*," Thomas snapped.
-"Laeuc, those branches up ahead–can you throw a tether around them?
+"I said, I'm letting… you… *off*," Thomas repeated, his usual mocking humor gone.
+"Laeuc, those branches up ahead–throw a tether around them.
 Or would you rather just jump?"

 Gaeston stood.
 The bow in his hands wasn't quite drawn; the arrow notched in it wasn't quite pointed at Thomas.
-"Tell me we're close," he said.
-"Tell me this is part of your plan."
+"Tell me we're close to the peak," he said.

-"I have no idea whether we're close or not," Thomas snapped.
-"But I am not taking this boat any closer to that mess than it is right now.
+"I have no idea whether we're close or not," Thomas snapped, the patterns on his jacket swirling angrily as a third *whoomp!* sounded in the distance–less of a distance then the first two, Erileine realized with a sinking feeling.
+"But I am not going any closer to *that*.
 Best wishes, good luck, may your grandchildren's grandchildren all bear your name, and so on."

 Gaeston raised his bow.
 "Like hell."

-Erileine never found out what would have happened next, because Armaend shouted, "Look!"
+Erileine never found out what would have happened next, because her father shouted, "Look!"
 She whirled around.
-A familiar lean figure was racing toward them like a leaf blown by a gale.
-Moonlight gleamed off his shaven head as he leaped over a fallen tree, rolled to his feet, and hurtled onward.
+A familiar lean figure was racing through the trees like a leaf blown by a gale.
+Moonlight gleamed off his shaven head as he leaped over a fallen log, rolled to his feet, and hurtled onward.

-His pursuers burst out of the trees behind him a heartbeat later with steel in their hands.
+His pursuers burst into sight behind him a heartbeat later with steel in their hands.
 One knelt and raised a crossbow.
 A branch above Razi's head whipped aside as the quarrel struck it, but the bookster kept running.

 And then, behind them, a bareheaded man raised his arms and clapped them together.  *Whoomp!* A ball of fire as big as a house blossomed in the sky above the fleeing bookster.

-"Run!"
+"Look out!"
 Erileine screamed.

-Razi ran.
-He dove face-first down the side of the mountain.
+Razi threw himself face-first down the side of the mountain.
 Destruction crashed to the ground a hand's breath behind the soles of his sandals.
 Pine trees exploded as pitch boiled and burst into flame.
 He was already on his feet, still running.